 Required registration and licensing

-A National Police Certificate is needed when seeking employment in aged care homes.
+To work as a nursing support worker, you may need a National Police Certificate from the Australian Federal Police when seeking employment in aged care homes.

-To work with children in Western Australia, you must obtain a Working with Children Check issued by the Working with Children Screening Unit of the Department of Community Services.
+To work with children in Western Australia, you will also need to hold a current Working with Children Check (WWC Check).
+Visit the Working with Children website for information on how to apply for a WWC Check.